All the Rivers: Controversy

-It became controversial in Israel after being disqualified from Israeli high school curricula for its subject matter of a love story between a Jewish-Israeli female and a Palestinian male prisoner of terrorism who's of Muslim-Arab background.
+It became controversial in Israel after being disqualified from Israeli high school curricula for its subject matter of a love story between a Jewish-Israeli woman and a Palestinian man who's of Muslim-Arab background.
 The novel topped bestseller lists once it was rejected by the Israel Education Ministry.
 The controversy led to pro-book protests from high school teachers and principals to the Knesset Opposition head, Zionist Union leader Isaac Herzog.
+This controversy led to a doubling in the book's sales; some people even "bought multiple copies and posted photos of themselves holding the book in bookstores," according to The New York Times.
 Shortly afterward the Ministry stated that the novel may be taught only in advanced literature classes.

-Besides the objections to the plot's interreligious relationship, the book has been controversial due to representing the Israel Defense Forces troops as sadistic war criminals.
+Besides the objections to the plot's interracial relationship, the book has been controversial due to claims by the then Education Minister Naftali Bennet that the book represented Israel Defense Forces troops as sadists.
 It has been criticized for its encouragement of illegal drug use.
 In addition, it was reported for calling the State of Israel an "Occupier", while its soldiers are compared to Hamas".